ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 order of precedence found in the :ref:`ansible_variable_precedence` section of the *Variables* chapter.
 This prevents fact gathering on a compromised target system from overwriting the task argument dictionary with potentially malicious values.
-The risk of setting the variable at a lower precedence may also be mitigated by disabling the :ref:`inject_facts_as_vars` configuration setting, which prevents fact values from colliding with variables.
+The risk of setting the variable at a lower precedence may also be mitigated by disabling the :ref:`inject_facts_as_vars` configuration setting, which prevents fact values from colliding with variables (and also disables the original warning).

 .. _commercial_support: